 But unfortunately, they don’t offer the same protections as traditional banks.
 And, due to the requirements placed on them, they often expose clients to much higher risk than banks as well.

-But, as mentioned, they can offer value.
+But they can offer value.
 More specifically, these platforms can be great alternatives for sending and receiving money.

-Many gurus and banking critics hailed cryptocurrency as the end to international banking.
+Many gurus and banking critics have hailed cryptocurrency as the end to international banking.
 Some still do.

-If you’re ready to take action and start opening international accounts now, you can access GlobalBanks IQ, our dedicated international banking intelligence platform.
+If you’re ready to take action and start opening international accounts right now, you can access GlobalBanks IQ, our dedicated international banking intelligence platform.